|

 not where Éric expected him to be each time he came at him.

 Éric had obviously trained in this fighting method.
-And he was
+He was not

-not phased by the narrow struts any more than The Doctor was.
-They were
+phased by the narrow struts any more than The Doctor was.
+They were evenly

-evenly matched as they fought each other around the precarious edge of
+matched as they fought each other around the precarious edge of the fighting

-the fighting arena.
-The Doctor took a few blows to the head that left
+arena.
+The Doctor took a few blows to the head that left him dizzy and

-him dizzy and a hard jab in the stomach that made him glad he hadn't eaten
+a hard jab in the stomach that made him glad he hadn’t eaten since

 head twice and continued the pressure against his sun-bronzed chest.